Getting on the UK tallest mountain during the best conditions you could ask for.

 At around 570m / 1,870ft is a saddle with a small loch, a good spot for a lunch break.

-From there, we got into a different world, as we entered a cloud and the snow was all over the place - providing a chance to put some cool gear in use.
+From there, we got into a different world: we entered a cloud, and the snow was all over the place.
+It provided a chance to put some cool gear in use.
 It's been ages since I walked with crampons the last time - excitement!

 The dullness of views was occasionally broken with a good-sized bird coasting above the slope.

-The cloud itself wasn't very deep, thus after a bit we got above it.
+The cloud itself wasn't very tall; thus, after a bit, we climbed above it.